hddm-devs/hddm/docs/source/demo_RLHDDMtutorial.rst

 .. code:: ipython3

-    #run the model by calling hddm.Hrl (instead of hddm.HDDM for normal model and hddm.HDDMrl for rlddm-model)
+    # run the model by calling hddm.Hrl (instead of hddm.HDDM for normal model and hddm.HDDMrl for rlddm-model)
     m_rl = hddm.Hrl(data)
-    #set sample and burn-in
+    # set sample and burn-in
-    m_rl.sample(1500,burn=500,dbname='traces.db',db='pickle')
+    m_rl.sample(1500, burn=500, dbname="traces.db", db="pickle")
-    #print stats to get an overview of posterior distribution of estimated parameters
+    # print stats to get an overview of posterior distribution of estimated parameters
     m_rl.print_stats()